dkapesa/AI-Verification-Copilot/README.md

 6. LangGraph runs the AI review workflow.
 7. The AI review produces a structured `APPROVE`, `ESCALATE`, or `REJECT` decision.
 8. The decision is persisted in the `ai_reviews` table.
+9. A human reviewer can submit a persisted override decision with a required reason.
+10. Human overrides are stored in the `human_overrides` table and can be reloaded after refresh.
-9. Audit events are written for case, tool, and AI workflow actions.
+11. Audit events are written for case, tool, AI review, and human override actions.
-10. The frontend reloads latest persisted tool results, AI reviews, and audit history.
+12. The frontend reloads latest persisted tool results, AI reviews, human overrides, and audit history.

-This workflow is designed to resemble internal trust & safety and identity verification systems where deterministic checks, model-assisted review, persistence, and auditability all operate together.
+This workflow is designed to resemble internal trust & safety and identity verification systems where deterministic checks, model-assisted review, human review, persistence, and auditability all operate together.

 ---